 Start, run, and dual run capacitors are the usual types in HVAC systems.
 Start caps have high microfarad values and short duty cycles.
 Run caps have lower microfarads and are built for continuous service.

 Dual run capacitors combine two run functions in one metal can to serve both compressor and fan.
 These units use three terminals often labeled C, HERM, and FAN or C, COMP, and FAN.
+Understanding the difference between condenser fan motors and blower motors helps you identify which section of a dual cap may be failing.
 Read the label before replacing any cap.

 When should you test a capacitor?